dgzct11/agendly/README.md

 ## Contact

-For questions, suggestions, or feedback, please open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or feedback, please open an issue.

 Happy scheduling with Agendly! 🚀